-Mississippi • Established
+Mississippi • High Awareness

 Are Lone Star ticks found in Mississippi?

-Peak tick season in Mississippi
+When is tick season in Mississippi?

-March – October.
+Peak Lone Star tick activity in Mississippi is typically March – October.
 Plan extra prevention during these months — repellent, permethrin-treated clothing, and daily tick checks for kids and pets.
+In warmer regions, ticks can be active longer.

 A Lone Star tick bite has been associated with alpha-gal syndrome — a delayed allergy to mammalian meat — in some individuals.
-Read the alpha-gal guide.
+Not every bite causes it, and only a licensed clinician can diagnose it.
+Learn the symptoms or read the alpha-gal guide.

 Prevention checklist for Mississippi

-- Use EPA-registered repellent (DEET, picaridin, OLE)
+- Use EPA-registered repellent (DEET, picaridin, or oil of lemon eucalyptus)

 - Treat clothing and gear with permethrin